klny/text-table/README.md

 ## Limitations
  * works with array/object representation of JS objects only
- * only first level of included objects is transformed to a table (no inner tables)
+ * only first level of included objects are printed in table (no inner tables)
  * array length will be printed in case of inner array
  * string 'object' will be printed in case of inner object